tonishka/tp/docs/UserGuide.md

 _Note_:
 - When adding contacts, 'name' is the only compulsory field.
 - You can add optional labels to your contact's phone numbers, email ids and physical addresses.
+- Command words for the fields that can be added are given under the [5.
+Contact Fields Summary](#5-contact-fields-summary) section.

 Format: `add n/<NAME> [ph/<PHONE_NUMBER> l/<LABEL>]... [e/<EMAIL> l/<LABEL>]... [a/<ADDRESS> l/LABEL]... [t/TAG]...`